RivenHexagon/NNF/CoreConceptVideos.md

 *   * Banks limited influence on **metals**, such as gold and silver *(t=24:30)*
 *   * Banks influence on **stocks** *(t=26:00)*
 *   * **Crypto** isn't "traded".
 Allmost all positions are long. *(t=28:25)*
-*   **Don't use** sentiment indicators **as a real indicator** in your algoithm *(t=28:55)*.
-    Because it doesn't matter where traders currently are, but where they are going.
-There are good indicators that can tell, but we have to find them!
-    VP gives hints in different places, but we've gotta find them on our own.

 ## [The Best FX Trading Tip](https://youtu.be/orESKrXu6BM "Best Trading Tip - YouTube") - Ep 4 / [Blog](https://nononsenseforex.com/forex-basics/best-forex-trading-tips/ "Best Trading Tip - Blog")